-Wacoal America, Inc. ("Wacoal") is writing to inform you of a recent data security incident that may have resulted in unauthorized access to and acquisition of your data.
-While we are unaware of any fraudulent misuse of your data at this time, we are providing you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your data.
-Please be assured Wacoal takes the protection and proper use of your data very seriously.
+Rebekah Children's Services ("RCS") is writing to inform you of a recent data security incident that may have resulted in an unauthorized access to your sensitive personal information.
+We are providing you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your information.
+Please be assured RCS takes the protection and proper use of your personal information very seriously.